Main content

 Glennie Woodlot

-Despite its modest size of 9.25 acres, a few steps into the Glennie Woodlot feels like a journey back a century, to a time when North Andover was a rural farming community dotted with woodlots like this one.
+A few steps into the Glennie Woodlot feel like a journey back a century, to a time when North Andover was a rural farming community dotted with woodlots like this one.
+This property is owned and managed by the Town of North Andover, and Greenbelt holds a 9-acre conservation restriction on the parking area and trailhead.

 Highlights